 But if you are short on time, planning is vital

 However, if you are short on time, careful planning is vital.
 This means taking a few planes to connect you from one place to the other (which will inevitably increase the price of your trip), or joining a guided tour where you let the experts do the planning job and you just have to plan what goes in your backpack.

-If you like the idea of sitting down while someone else organizes your Patagonia trip, and want to join a guided group tour, you may want to consider the following ones:
+If you like the idea of sitting down while someone else organizes your Patagonia trip, simply join a guided group tour.
+There are many reputable companies that run excellent tours.